Spotify Playback Control

 - Add the following to the

-with the absolute path to yourspotify-mcp
+mcpServersobject (replace/absolute/path/to/your/spotify-mcpwith the absolute path to yourspotify-mcpdirectory):

-{ "mcpServers": { "spotify": { "command": "bun", "args": ["/absolute/path/to/your/spotify-mcp/src/index.ts"] } } } ``` It is recommended to use a `.env` file and only put the environment variables related to Spotify there, instead of adding the values to the `claude_desktop_config.json` file.
+{ "mcpServers": { "spotify": { "command": "bun", "args": ["/absolute/path/to/your/spotify-mcp/src/index.ts"] } } } ``` It is recommended to use a `.env` file and only put the environment variables related to Spotify there, instead of adding the values to the `claude_desktop_config.json` file. - Open the Claude for Desktop configuration file:

 -